yibeichan/clustermark/README.md

 We welcome contributions:

+1. Fork the repository
-1. Create a feature branch: `git checkout -b feature/your-feature`
+2. Create a feature branch: `git checkout -b feature/your-feature`
-2. Follow existing code style (Black for Python, ESLint for TypeScript)
+3. Follow existing code style (Black for Python, ESLint for TypeScript)
-3. Add tests for new features
+4. Add tests for new features
-4. Run tests before committing: `npm test` (frontend), `pytest` (backend)
+5. Run tests before committing: `npm test` (frontend), `pytest` (backend)
-5. Write clear commit messages
+6. Write clear commit messages
-6. Open a PR with description of changes
+7. Open a PR with description of changes

 **See also:**
 - `docs/internal/BEST-PRACTICES.md` - Development guidelines